In our handy PrivateVPN video review, we take a look at some of their pros and cons.

 Other Privacy features

-Privacy with the VPN is great, and the zero logs policy speaks for itself.
+Privacy with the VPN is great, and the zero-logs policy speaks for itself.
 Encryption is also strong, and the ability to toggle between UDP and TCP in the client is fantastic.
-Availability of HTTP Proxy, SOCKS5, and port forwarding, is also a huge benefit.
-Plus free access to dynamic dedicated IPs.
-Finally, the auto-reconnect and killswitch features are a nice addition, that will deliver privacy even if the VPN cuts out momentarily.
+The availability of HTTP Proxy, SOCKS5, and port forwarding, is also a huge benefit.
+Plus, free access to dynamic dedicated IPs makes it perfect for getting around Netflix's sophisticated attempts to block VPNs from unblocking its libraries.
+Finally, the auto-reconnect and kill-switch features are a nice addition, that will deliver privacy even if the VPN cuts out momentarily.

-With servers located all over the world, my overall impression of PrivateVPN is that it is an excellent VPN service that is well worth the money it asks (particularly if you sign up for a year).
-Thanks to its seven-day trial and 30-day money back guarantee anybody can test it risk-free to make sure it suits their needs.
-An impressive VPN.
+With servers located all over the world, our overall impression of PrivateVPN is that it is an excellent VPN service that is well worth the small amount of money it asks (particularly if you sign up for its longer subscriptions).
+Thanks to its seven-day trial and 30-day money-back guarantee anybody can test it risk-free to make sure it suits their needs.
+All in all, a premium VPN without the premium pricetag.